Apparent line tension induced by surface-active impurities: Droplet deposition and contact-angle variation

 \subsection{Scenario A}

 We first take a closer look at scenario A. As schematized in \Fig~\ref{fig:schematic}a, we here consider that all droplets at their formation contain uniformly distributed surfactants of concentration $c_0$, also referred to as {\em total concentration}.

 This scenario can be realized, for instance, in the atomization of a contaminated bulk liquid, which is rapidly dispersed into smaller droplets of various sizes (e.g., in the process of spraying and precipitation)~\cite{pompe2000three, wang2002evaluation}.
 Another very relevant protocol is droplet deposition by a syringe or pipette, as commonly used for creating larger droplets.
 While a droplet is forming at the tip of the syringe, surfactants first have to diffuse to the freshly formed air--water interface from the contaminated bulk interior.
-It is known that it takes several minutes for common impurities to adsorb to a fresh air--water interface~\cite{ponce2016effects}.
-Assuming the surfactant adsorption to the interface to be a diffusion-controlled process, the time needed for the formation of the adsorption layer can be roughly estimated from Sutherland's solution of the diffusion equation as $\tau\approx K_\trm{v}^2/D$, where $D$ is the diffusion coefficient of surfactants in water~\cite{sutherland1952kinetics}.
+It is known that it takes several minutes for typical impurities to adsorb to a fresh air--water interface~\cite{ponce2016effects}.
+The adsorption time can be estimated as follows.
+Assuming the adsorption to be a diffusion-controlled process, the time needed for the formation of the adsorbed layer can be roughly estimated from Sutherland's solution of the diffusion equation as $\tau\approx K_\trm{v}^2/D$, where $D$ is the diffusion coefficient of surfactants in water~\cite{sutherland1952kinetics}.
 This estimate matches the time it takes for surfactants to diffuse over the distance $K_\trm{v}$, which corresponds to the slab thickness in the bulk solution that contains the same number of surfactants as adsorbed at the interface in equilibrium.
-Diffusion coefficients only marginally depend on the chain length for short-chain alcohols and are on the order of $D\sim 1$~nm$^2/$ns~\cite{hao1996binary}, whereas the adsorption coefficients vary exponentially with chain length (Eq.~\ref{eq:Kv}).
+Diffusion coefficients only marginally depend on the chain length for short-chain alcohols and are on the order of $D\sim 1$~nm$^2/$ns~\cite{hao1996binary}, whereas the adsorption coefficients vary exponentially with chain length (\Eq~\ref{eq:Kv}).
 With these assumptions, we obtain the estimated adsorption times of around $\tau\sim\,$0.1~ms for C5, 1~s for C8, and already 10 min for C10.
 This means that surfactants longer than around 8 or 9 carbon atoms cannot adsorb to the interface within typical times of droplet formations by a syringe.
 The syringe technique therefore classifies as scenario A for longer-chain surfactants.

 After the contaminated droplets deposit on a clean substrate, the surfactants redistribute by diffusion inside each droplet to reach thermodynamic equilibrium, satisfying \Eqs~\ref{eq:Gammawv}--\ref{eq:Gammasv} (\Fig~\ref{fig:schematic}a).
 By doing so, the internal bulk concentration in the droplets lowers from $c_0$ to $c$.
 The conservation of the number of surfactants in the droplet after equilibration demands